What Is Cyberbullying? Facts, Laws & Resources

 - Anonymity: Cyberbullies can embrace the chance to be anonymous by doing all of their harassment online under another identity.
 They may feel like they will not get caught and do not have to face their victim directly.

 - Ignorance: Some cyberbullies may simply not realize that what they are doing is, in fact, bullying.
 They may think it is just a joke and not take the situation seriously.

 The Potential Effects of Cyberbullying

 - Decreased Self-Esteem: Bullying of all kinds is often detrimental to the victim’s self-esteem.
 Victims may believe that all of their peers dislike them and develop issues with trust and confidence.

 - Emotional Distress: Cyberbullying can lead to a shift in mood or emotion in the victim.
 The constant stress of the attacks can make victims prone to outbursts of frustration, sadness, or anger as they try to cope with the bullying.

-- Physical Symptoms: Victims may begin to develop frequent headaches, stomach aches, and have trouble sleeping.
+- Physical Symptoms: Victims may begin to develop frequent headaches, stomachaches, and trouble sleeping.
 Though they are not attacked physically by the bully, the ongoing stress of the harassment may still take a physical toll as the victim grows increasingly stressed and anxious.

 - Depression: Cyberbullying can cause victims to develop depression.
-The constant stress and lowered self-esteem can cause them to feel hopeless, unloved, and sadness.
+The constant stress and lowered self-esteem can cause them to feel hopeless, unloved, and sad.

-- Suicidal Thoughts: About 20 percent of cyberbullying victims seriously consider suicide.
+- Suicidal Thoughts: A study published in ScienceDaily indicates that cyberbullying victims are twice as likely to attempt suicide or engage in self-harming behaviors.
 Bullying does not directly cause victims to commit suicide, but it does put them at a higher risk of doing so.

 How to Prevent Cyberbullying